edonosousa/edonosousa.github.io/en/_posts/2018-06-25-finding-my-place-nyc-community-greenmarket.md

 It’s the end of the day here at the 175th St. Greenmarket.
 The farmers are loading up their trucks and are waiting for my signal to turn out the square.
 I wait for everybody to leave and look at the now empty space.
 Tomorrow another community will wake up to the colors and scents that local and fresh food provide.

-> *The more knowledge people have about the way their food is produced, the more likely it is that their values–and not just “value”–will inform their purchasing decisions.* - Michael Pollan, [No bar code](http://michaelpollan.com/articles-archive/no-bar-code/ "No Bar Code")
+<div class="quote">The more knowledge people have about the way their food is produced, the more likely it is that their values – and not just “value” – will inform their purchasing decisions.</div>
+<div class="caption">-Michael Pollan, <a href="http://michaelpollan.com/articles-archive/no-bar-code/" title="No bar code" target="_blank">No bar code</a></div>